snigdharao28/python-packages-usage/README.md

 ### commonly used packages & modules
 - `os` (module) : provides operational system dependency functionality.
 - `shutil` (module) : offers a number of high-level operations on files and collections of files.
+- `numpy` (package) : this is a fundamental project which provides scientific computing in Python.